 Many people find that supporting a cause on a loved one’s Remembrance Day helps channel some of their energy and emotions into something positive.
 Others use a death anniversary to reflect, meditate, pray or create.
-There’s no right or wrong way to , and there’s no right way to observe a Remembrance Day: Each person can do what feels right to them and what helps them through what can be a difficult time.
+There’s no right or wrong way to deal with grief, and there’s no right way to observe a Remembrance Day: each person can do what feels right to them and what helps them through what can be a difficult time.

 What should you say on a death anniversary?

 It’s natural to feel overwhelmed or be at a loss for words when it comes to losing someone important to you.
 Whether you, a family member, friend or co-worker has experienced the loss, the etiquette can be nuanced and difficult to navigate.
 There are as many ways to commemorate a Remembrance Day as there are people on earth.
 Some considerations include your relationship to the deceased and whether the communication is in person or online.

 How can you support someone on a death anniversary?

 To support family, friends or co-workers who have suffered losses, remember to let them know that you’re thinking about them, care about them and are there to support them.

 It can be difficult to come up with the right words to show your support.
 Here are some options:

 - Start your message: “This must be a difficult time for you” or “Thinking of you this week.”

 - Use the person's name: “As you remember the death of your dear sister, Mary.”